ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

     You should carefully study the existing default model in this case to understand how to override the :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.setup`, the
     `_forward_()` methods, and possibly some algo-specific API methods.
-    (see here for :ref:`details on how to find out, which APIs your algorithm requires to be implemented <rllib-algo-specific-rl-module-apis-docs>`).
+    See :ref:`Algorithm-specific RLModule APIs <rllib-algo-specific-rl-module-apis-docs>` for how to determine which APIs your algorithm requires you to implement.

 The setup() method